webre/holomon/README.md

 # Holomon
 This is a pokemon-style game framework I created as my final project CMU's CS 15-112 class in Summer 2015.

-Please note: This program is written in Python 2.7 and will __not__ work with Python 3.x.
+This program is written in Python 2.7 and will __not__ work with Python 3.x.

+This program requires __pygame__ to run.
+Please install pygame [here](https://www.pygame.org/) before running this program.

+This program includes and uses __EzText__, a pygame extension that allows for easy text input and can be found [here](http://www.pygame.org/project-EzText-920-.html) (no need to install this; it is included in the repo).

 ## Instructions
 Move with __A__ __S__ __D__ __F__.
 Use __E__ to interact with people or objects.